rui314/chibicc/README.md

 ## release notes

 1.0.11 Fixing issue #113 about \_Atomic when it's placed after the type.
 Fixing other issue like issue #108 sometimes some #ifdef are not recognized if a macro ends the previous line and the next line starting by a preprocessing instruction.
 Managing differently -soname and adding option -z, and --version-script.
 Adding -debug option to write commands in /tmp/chibicc.log (later I'll add some debugs info/values on this file to help to fix bugs).
 Adding 2 functions in stdatomic.h needed by VLC atomic_compare_exchange_strong_explicit(object, expected, desired, success, failure) that returns false for now and atomic_compare_exchange_weak_explicit(object, expected, desired, success, failure) that returns false too.
 Managing .lo files (libtool object).
+Adding generic path for Fix 'gcc library path is not found' on some platforms #108 by [Stardust8502](https://github.com/Stardust8502/chibicc).

 ## old release notes